 The red flags you’re expected to spot

 As an AML professional, you’re always reading between the lines.
-On the surface, a company may seem entirely ordinary.
-But the patterns you look for tell a different story.
+On the surface, a company may seem entirely ordinary, but patterns can emerge that tell a different story:

-You’re evaluating corporate structures designed to obscure beneficial owners.
+- Corporate structures designed to obscure beneficial owners

-You’re questioning trading activity that doesn’t align with stated business models.
+- Customer activity that doesn’t align with stated business models

 You’re looking at behaviour as much as documentation.
 When a corporate client resists providing straightforward information or replies with vague, scripted answers, it’s a quiet but meaningful warning sign.